karmab/aicli/doc/index.md

 If you omit this kind of information, you can still have the deployment done semi automatically by just waiting for the iso url to be displayed and plug it manually to your target nodes.

+## Ansible Integration

+aicli modules are available at [https://github.com/karmab/ansible-aicli-modules](https://github.com/karmab/ansible-aicli-modules) and provide the following primitives:

+- ai_cluster
+- ai\_cluster\_info
+- ai_infraenv
+- ai\_infraenv\_info
+- ai\_host\_info

+## ZTP Integration

+ZTP Workflow is a deployment methodology that relies on Assisted Installer run as an operator to drive the deployment in a kubernetes native way.

+Although you shouldn't need aicli at all in that case, a subcommand `create cluster-manifests` is available to generate the YAML manifests that are typically used and taking as input an aicli parameter file

+For instance, using the sample [bili.yml](samples/bili.yml), the command `aicli create cluster-manifests --pf samples/bili.yml` will generate the following objects:

+- agent-cluster-install.yaml
+- cluster-deployment.yaml
+- cluster-image-set.yaml
+- infraenv.yaml
+- nmstateconfig.yaml
+- pull-secret.yaml

+This also plays well with openshift agent based install mechanism.